 Mobile Solution for Shippers

 Shippers, obviously, should be able to use your transportation app to find a truck in their area.
-The app should aggregate carriers for a shipper to choose from, and notify shippers once a shipment has been accepted by the carrier.
+To develop a mobile app for car tracking, you should aggregate carriers for a shipper to choose from, and notify shippers once a shipment has been accepted by the carrier.

 Ideally the service that connects shippers with carriers will also handle issues with documentation, insurance, payment processing, delivery confirmation, and all the stuff that might actually slow down the transportation process.